 On Wednesday, Caique presented the paper Towards a healthier collaboration at the business-development interface, in which the problem of achieving a better collaboration between the business and the development staff within a software project is investigated.

 On Thursday, Breno presented the paper The RoCS Framework to Support the Development of Autonomous Robots, in which we investigated the need for software architectures and development frameworks in the robotics domain, in a joint work with the Laboratory of Robotics and Cognitive Systems (LaRoCS).
-We are also happy to mention that this paper has been best paper candidate for the Software Engineering Track (SET), and it finally placed 3rd.
+We are also happy to mention that this paper was best paper candidate for the Software Engineering Track (SET), and it finally placed 3rd.